 This is known as derealization, and it's a frightening anxiety symptom.
 It's also completely subjective, making the experience sometimes very difficult to understand unless you've been through it.

 Derealization is NEVER a standalone anxiety symptom, and it almost always comes at the peak of stress.
-Find out more about derealization and anxiety by taking my free 7 minute anxiety test now.
+Find out more about derealization, anxiety, and the severity of your symptoms by taking my free 7 minute anxiety test now.

 Causes of Derealization From Anxiety

 Derealization is incredibly complex.
 It's so complex that it's not entirely clear what occurs in the brain to allow people to trance out from reality.
 It's believed to be one of the body's natural coping mechanisms.
 During intense periods of anxiety (as occurs with panic disorder and other severe stress disorders), the mind essentially decides it's going to tune the world out in order to cope.

 Since the mind keeps working during this tune out, the world becomes a place that feels unreal.
 It will almost always - although not always - occur in the peak of anxiety, along with other symptoms that are characteristic of an anxiety disorder.
 Take my free 7 minute anxiety test to learn more about your symptoms, their severity, and your anxiety experience.